rikakoshimizu1/fashion-mnist-analysis/README.md

 # Fashion MNIST Feedforward Neural Network

 ## Overview
-This project explores the fundamentals of deep learning by designing, training, and evaluating feedforward nueral networks using the **Fashion MNIST** dataset.
-The goal is to understand how neural networks perform image classification tasks and to experiment with various hyperparameters and regularization methods to improve model accuracy.
+This project explores the fundamentals of **deep learning** by designing, training, and evaluating feedforward nueral networks using the `Fashion MNIST` dataset.
+The goal is to understand how neural networks perform **image classification** tasks and to experiment with various **hyperparameters and regularization methods** to improve model accuracy.

 ## Objective
-To apply deep learning techniques to classify grayscale images of clothing items from the Fashion MNIST dataset.
+To apply deep learning techniques to classify **grayscale images** of clothing items from the `Fashion MNIST` dataset.
 The assignment involves building feedforward neural networks, tuning hyperparameters, implementing regularization and normalization, and analyzing the model's performance.

 ## Dataset
 The **Fashion MNIST** dataset contains 70,000 grayscale images of size 28x28 pixels, divided into:
- - Training set: 60,000 images
+ - Training set: `60,000` images
- - Test set: 10,000 images
+ - Test set: `10,000` images

-Each image represents one of 10 fashion item categories:
+Each image represents one of **10 fashion item categories**:
  - **0**: T-shirt/top
  - **1**: Trouser
  - **2**: Pullover